 This is the official website for the EasyList filter list project.
-The project may be contacted in the forums or via the internal mailing lists; there is one available for filter list issues and another for blog and website comments.
+The project may be contacted in the forums or via the internal mailing list.

 EasyList was created in Spring 2005 by Rick Petnel, better known in the community as rick752.
 His goal was to write a "simple, effective, easy to understand [and] easy to edit" subscription for the "Adblock" extension, which had been practically abandoned by the project owner, rue, and later for the forked derivative Adblock Plus.
 In January 2006 Wladimir Palant took over Adblock Plus development and in the following April the significant 0.7 release of the add-on was published.
 The major change was that large lists of simple rules were, for the first time, processed more effectively than regular expressions; EasyList consequently became the top recommendation within the extension because of its emphasis on comprehensible filters.

 In November 2006 filters that removed web bugs were split from EasyList to form the affiliated "ABP Tracking Filter", now known as EasyPrivacy.

 Development of the project continued steadily for several years, with EasyList attaining a user base of approximately four million by January 2009.
 Although not directly involved in the project as an EasyList author, Wladimir Palant was a big help during this early times and we cannot thank him enough for his always friendly and valuable support.